Almost £3bn in 20 years - January bargains & flops

 Year left: Still at club

-In Bruno Fernandes' first year at Manchester United, he scored 28 times in all competitions - more than any other Premier League player - and also provided 17 assists, which meant his total goal involvement of 45 was better than any top flight player in that period.
+In Bruno Fernandes' first year at Manchester United, he scored 28 times in all competitions and also provided 17 assists, which meant his total goal involvement of 45 was better than any top flight player in that period.

 That quality saw Fernandes win four Premier League Player of the Month awards in 2020 - the first man to take the accolade four times in a calendar year.
-Though his goalscoring has since slowed, the Portuguese remains an important player in Erik ten Hag's side.
+Though his goalscoring has since slowed, the Portugal midfielder remains an important player in Erik ten Hag's side.

 Virgil van Dijk (Southampton to Liverpool)